Ashlie-G/T1A3_2/Documents/assessment/AshlieGray _T1A3_2/README.md

 ### Installation
+If accessing from Github, please click https://github.com/Ashlie-G/T1A3_2 Navigate to documents/assessment/AshlieGray_T1A3_2

 In your computers terminal, move to the directory that hold the downloaded file and run the following command

 **insert image here of bash script**